HD 177830

 HD 177830 is a 7th magnitude binary star system located approximately 205 light-years away in the constellation of Lyra.
 The primary star is slightly more massive than the Sun, but cooler being a type K star.
-Therefore, it is a subgiant clearly more evolved than the Sun.
-In visual light it is four times brighter than the Sun, but because of its distance, about 205 light years, it is not visible to the unaided eye.
-With binoculars it should be easily visible.
+It has evolved away from the main sequence and expanded to 3.6 times the radius of the Sun.
+In visual light it is over six times brighter than the Sun, but because of its distance, about 204 light years, it is not visible to the unaided eye.
+With binoculars it is be easily visible.

 The primary star is known to have two extrasolar planets orbiting around it.

 Stellar system

-The secondary star is a Red dwarf star orbiting at a distance of 100 to 200 AU with a likely period of roughly 800 years.
+HD 177830 is a binary system consisting of two stars orbiting at a distance of 100 to 200 AU with a likely period of roughly 800 years.

+The primary, HD 177830A, is an evolved K2IV star with an effective temperature of 4,824 K. It has been described as a subgiant approaching the giant stage, but other sources place it on the red giant branch already.

+The secondary star is a red dwarf with a mass about a quarter that of the Sun.